NirmalSilwal/Deep-Learning/README.md

 **Image Captioning** folder has some implementation I followed to train the model to generate the alt-text of the Images.
 It uses Keras 1.2.2

-I am currently working on **Deep Learning NanoDegree** program by Udacity!
-Will keep updating!
+ **Deep Learning NanoDegree** contains the coursework of Udacity DL nanodegree.